-“Total Federal Receipts” through May had a last value of $217,075 Million.
-Shown below is displayed on a “Percent Change From Year Ago” basis with value -9.7%, last updated June 12, 2018:
+“Total Federal Receipts” through May had a last monthly value of $232,064 Million.
+Shown below is the measure displayed on a “Percent Change From Year Ago” basis with value 6.9%, last updated June 12, 2019:

 source: U.S. Department of the Treasury.
-Fiscal Service, Total Federal Receipts [MTSR133FMS], retrieved from FRED, Federal Reserve Bank of St. Louis, accessed June 13, 2018:
+Fiscal Service, Total Federal Receipts [MTSR133FMS], retrieved from FRED, Federal Reserve Bank of St. Louis; accessed June 12, 2019:

 I have written extensively concerning unemployment, as the current and future unemployment issue is of tremendous importance.

-The consensus belief is that employment is robust, citing total nonfarm payroll growth and the current unemployment rate of 3.8%.
+The consensus belief is that employment remains robust, citing total nonfarm payroll growth and the current unemployment rate of 3.6%.
 However, my analyses continue to indicate that the conclusion that employment is strong is incorrect.
 While the unemployment rate indicates that unemployment is (very) low, closer examination indicates that this metric is, for a number of reasons, highly misleading.

 My analyses indicate that the underlying dynamics of the unemployment situation remain exceedingly worrisome, especially with regard to the future.
 These dynamics are numerous and complex, and greatly lack recognition and understanding, especially as how from an “all-things-considered” standpoint they will evolve in an economic and societal manner.
-I have recently written of the current and future U.S. employment situation on the “U.S. Employment Trends” page.
+I have discussed the overall current and future U.S. employment situation on the “U.S. Employment Trends” page.

 While there are many charts that can be shown, one that depicts a worrisome trend is the Civilian Labor Force Participation Rate for those with a Bachelor’s Degree and Higher, 25 years and over.
 Among disconcerting aspects of this measure is the long-term (most notably the post-2009) trend, especially given this demographic segment.